Herman Kahn: Theoretical bases

-The critical reception to On Thermonuclear War was highly mixed, but the book was a bestseller when it was published, selling 14,000 copies in the first two months after publication.
-The most savage response to On Thermonuclear War was a review in The Scientific American by the American mathematician James R. Newman who called the book "a moral tract on mass murder: how to plan it, how to commit it, how to get away with, how to justify it".
+Reviews for On Thermonuclear War were highly mixed, but the book was a bestseller, selling 14,000 copies in the first two months after publication.
+The most savage response to On Thermonuclear War was a review in The Scientific American by the American mathematician James R. Newman who called the book "a moral tract on mass murder: how to plan it, how to commit it, how to get away with it, how to justify it".
 The British philosopher and mathematician Bertrand Russell offered a backhanded compliment in his ostensibly positive review of On Thermonuclear War, declaring that Kahn in his section of his book dealing with a post nuclear war world had vividly and conclusively proved why a nuclear war should never be fought.
 Likewise, the American Socialist Norman Thomas wrote in his review of On Thermonuclear War that: "Mr. Kahn deserves attention from of us who believe that universal disarmament is our sole valid hope for a decent existence of the human race".

 In 1962, Kahn published a 16-step escalation ladder.
 By 1965 he had developed this into a 44-step ladder.